The

 completely subverted by thinking of glass as a liquid too.

-the myth to the test, several researchers have recently made a
+- Putting the myth to the test, several

 stab at calculating how fast glass actually flows.
 Unfortunately for